TashreefulIslam/CSE4204-8C-T05-AI-Campus-Assistant/README.md

 **Examples:**
 - What is the exam routine for Section 7C?
 - Show upcoming assignments for Section 3B.
-- What CTs are scheduled this week?
+- Upcoming CTs of Section 8C?

 #### AI Study Planner